quinnanya/quinnanya.github.io/src/pages/cv.md

 - "The Data-Sitters Club", reviewed by Michelle Moravec. *Journal of American History*, Volume 111, Issue 2, September 2024, Pages 399–400, https://doi.org/10.1093/jahist/jaae174

 ## Talks and Presentations
+- DH 2026.
+"This Is How We Fight: Revising Digital Humanities Values", with Lisa Spiro.
+July 30, 2026.
+- DH 2026. "#DHMakes: Embodied Craft as Critical Engagement" mini-conference, with Nichole Nomura and Jajwalya Karajgikar.
+July 28, 2026.
+- ACH 2026.
+"Reimagining the Global Medieval Sourcebook", with Nino Martin.
+June 25, 2026.
+- ACH 2026. "#DHmakes Show-and-Tell Picnic", with Amanda Visconti, Sara Arribas-Colmenar, and Jajwalya Karajgikar.
+June 24, 2026.
+- ACH 2026.
+"From Scribe to Server: Exploring AI-Supported Workflows for Nahuatl Transcription", with Regina Pieck and Simon Wiles.
+June 24, 2026.
 - Aarhus University, *Archived Web as Research Data* workshop.
 "Caring and Acting for Emergency Web Archiving: Saving Ukrainian Cultural Heritage Online (SUCHO)".
 May 21, 2026.
 - Stanford University, CESTA.
 "The Global Medieval Sourcebook", with Kathryn Starkey.
 May 7, 2026.
 - University of London School of Advanced Study DHRH Seminar Series *The Fragile Record*.
 Panelist for "Cultural Heritage under attack: Saving cultural data in times of crisis".
 March 31, 2026.